nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 ### Nicodemus and the deeds of the flesh

-When Jesus declared this truth to Nicodemus: "*You must be born again (John 3:1-21)*," he could not help but thinking in flesh terms: should I be born again by going back into my mother's womb?
-Of course, this thought came only as a response to Jesus' puzzling statement, but Nicodemus was more familiar with other deeds of the flesh not dissimilar to those of the Colossians or the Galatians, or any Hebrews who were steeped in the Old Covenant.
+When Jesus declared this truth to Nicodemus: "*You must be born again (John 3:1-21)*," he, Nicodemus, could not help but thinking in flesh terms: should I be born again by going back into my mother's womb?
+Of course, this thought came only as a response to Jesus' puzzling statement, because Nicodemus was more familiar with other deeds of the flesh similar to those of the Colossians or the Galatians, or any Hebrews who were steeped in the Old Covenant.

 ### The vain glory of the lawkeepers